Train Accidents: What You Need To Know

 Whether you are a worker employed by the transit companies, a passenger on the train cars, or a pedestrian waiting at the stations, you are entitled to work and travel safety.
 In New York, the Federal Employers Liability Act (FELA) covers railway workers, while subway laborers are protected under the Federal Transit Administration (FTA).
 Depending on the circumstances of the accident, a number of federal and state laws also protect travelers who take the subway or railroad.

-The attorneys at Block O’Toole & Murphy have extensive experience helping victims of train accidents, including a $3,925,000 settlement for a client who was struck by an LIRR train while attempting to help a tractor-trailer that was stuck on the tracks.
+The attorneys at Block O’Toole & Murphy have extensive experience helping victims of train accidents.
 If you have been injured in a subway or train accident and would like more information on your options going forward, please contact the attorneys at Block O’Toole & Murphy by calling 212-736-5300 or by filling out our online contact form.

 Se habla español | Мы Говорим по-Русски | Mowimy po Polsku